MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/defining-your-data-model.md

 ### VectorStoreRecordKeyAttribute

-Use this attribute to incidate that your property is the key of the record.
+Use this attribute to indicate that your property is the key of the record.

 ```csharp
 [VectorStoreRecordKey]